Welcome to the new Golem Cloud Docs! 👋

 <...>

-Notice, how only app:component-a is selected in the above example, the same selection logic is used when adding or updating components.
+Notice how only app:component-a is selected in the above example, the same selection logic is used when building.
+On the other hand, deploying will always deploy the whole application atomically, so it is ensured that all our agents are up-to-date.